Nebelhorn Trophy: Records

-From left to right: Four skaters have each won two Nebelhorn Trophy titles in women's singles: Alissa Czisny of the United States, Carolina Kostner of Italy, Kaetlyn Osmond of Canada, and Irina Slutskaya of Russia.
+From left to right: Four skaters each won two Nebelhorn Trophy titles in women's singles: Alissa Czisny of the United States, Carolina Kostner of Italy, Kaetlyn Osmond of Canada, and Irina Slutskaya of Russia.

-From left to right: Nobunari Oda of Japan has won three Nebelhorn Trophy titles in men's singles; Aljona Savchenko and Robin Szolkowy of Germany, and Tatiana Volosozhar and Maxim Trankov of Russia, have each four Nebelhorn Trophy titles in pair skating; and Lilah Fear and Lewis Gibson of Great Britain have won four Nebelhorn Trophy titles in ice dance.
+From left to right: Nobunari Oda of Japan won three Nebelhorn Trophy titles in men's singles; Aljona Savchenko and Robin Szolkowy of Germany, and Tatiana Volosozhar and Maxim Trankov of Russia, each won four Nebelhorn Trophy titles in pair skating; and Lilah Fear and Lewis Gibson of Great Britain have won four Nebelhorn Trophy titles in ice dance.